Because of the Water...

 15. The steamer Winnebago

-16. Three Sisters aground in
+16. Three Sisters aground in the bay

 The Three Sisters of Marinette Wisconsin, in trouble south of the Cement and Lime Co.'s dock in East Grand Traverse Bay.
 While awaiting a cargo of lumber at the Iron Co.'s dock, a severe storm came up and she dragged anchor into shallow water.
 Capt Ole Oleson came ashore on a raft made from the hatch covers.